dmora127/CHTC-BioCafe-Fall25-Minimap2/README.md

 📦 Create Your Own Containers
 * Extend the Apptainer containers used here with additional tools, reference data, or dependencies.
-* For help with this, see our [Containers Guide](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers/).
+* For help with this, see our [Containers Guide](https://chtc.cs.wisc.edu/uw-research-computing/software-overview-htc#main).

 🚀 Run Larger Analyses
 * Submit thousands of mapping jobs across the CHTC pool.
 * Explore data staging best practices using the OSDF for large-scale genomics workflows.
-* Consider using workflow managers (e.g., [DAGman](https://portal.osg-htc.org/documentation/htc_workloads/automated_workflows/dagman-workflows/)) with HTCondor.
+* Consider using workflow managers (e.g., [DAGman](https://chtc.cs.wisc.edu/uw-research-computing/htc/dagman-workflows#main)) with HTCondor.

 🧑‍💻 Get Help or Collaborate
-* Reach out to [support@osg-htc.org](mailto:support@osg-htc.org) for one-on-one help with scaling your research.
+* Reach out to [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu) for one-on-one help with scaling your research.
-* Attend office hours or training sessions—see the [OSPool Help Page](https://portal.osg-htc.org/documentation/support_and_training/support/getting-help-from-RCFs/) for details.
+* Attend office hours or training sessions—see the [CHTC Get Help Page](https://chtc.cs.wisc.edu/uw-research-computing/get-help.html) for details.

 ### Software

 In this tutorial, we created several *starter* apptainer containers, including tools like: Dorado, SAMtools, Minimap, and Sniffles2.
 These containers can serve as a *jumping-off* for you if you need to install additional software for your workflows.

 Our recommendation for most users is to use "Apptainer" containers for deploying their software.
-For instructions on how to build an Apptainer container, see our guide [Using Apptainer/Singularity Containers](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers-singularity/).
+For instructions on how to build an Apptainer container, see our guide [Using Apptainer/Singularity Containers](https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc#main).
-If you are familiar with Docker, or want to learn how to use Docker, see our guide [Using Docker Containers](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers-docker/).
+If you are familiar with Docker, or want to learn how to use Docker, see our guide [Using Docker Containers](https://chtc.cs.wisc.edu/uw-research-computing/docker-jobs#main).

-This information can also be found in our guide [Using Software on the Open Science Pool](https://portal.osg-htc.org/documentation/htc_workloads/using_software/software-overview/).
+This information can also be found in our guide [Using Software on CHTC](https://chtc.cs.wisc.edu/uw-research-computing/software-overview-htc#main).

 ### Data

 The ecosystem for moving data to, from, and within the HTC system can be complex, especially if trying to work with large data (> gigabytes).
-For guides on how data movement works on the HTC system, see our [Data Staging and Transfer to Jobs](https://portal.osg-htc.org/documentation/htc_workloads/managing_data/overview/) guides.
+For guides on how data movement works on the HTC system, see our [Data Staging and Transfer to Jobs](https://chtc.cs.wisc.edu/uw-research-computing/htc-job-file-transfer#main) guides.

 ### GPUs

-The OSPool has GPU nodes available for common use, like the ones used in this tutorial.
-If you would like to learn more about our GPU capacity, please visit our [GPU Guide on the OSPool Documentation Portal](https://portal.osg-htc.org/documentation/htc_workloads/specific_resource/gpu-jobs/).
+CHTC has GPU nodes available for common use, like the ones used in this tutorial.
+If you would like to learn more about our GPU capacity, please visit our [GPU Guide on the CHTC Documentation Portal](https://chtc.cs.wisc.edu/uw-research-computing/gpu-jobs#main).

 ## Getting Help

-The OSPool Research Computing Facilitators are here to help researchers using the OSPool for their research.
+The CHTC Research Computing Facilitators are here to help researchers using CHTC for their research.
 We provide a broad swath of research facilitation services, including:

-* **Web guides**: [OSPool Guides](https://portal.osg-htc.org/documentation/) - instructions and how-tos for using the OSPool and OSDF.
+* **Web guides**: [CHTC - HTC Cluster Guides](https://chtc.cs.wisc.edu/uw-research-computing/htc/guides.html) - instructions and how-tos for using the CHTC and OSDF.
-* **Email support**: get help within 1-2 business days by emailing [support@osg-htc.org](mailto:support@osg-htc.org).
+* **Email support**: get help within 1-2 business days by emailing [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu).
-* **Virtual office hours**: live discussions with facilitators - see the [Email, Office Hours, and 1-1 Meetings](https://portal.osg-htc.org/documentation/support_and_training/support/getting-help-from-RCFs/) page for current schedule.
+* **Virtual office hours**: live discussions with facilitators - see the [Email, Office Hours, and 1-1 Meetings](https://chtc.cs.wisc.edu/uw-research-computing/get-help.html) page for current schedule.
-* **One-on-one meetings**: dedicated meetings to help new users, groups get started on the system; email [support@osg-htc.org](mailto:support@osg-htc.org) to request a meeting.
+* **One-on-one meetings**: dedicated meetings to help new users, groups get started on the system; email [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu) to request a meeting.

-This information, and more, is provided in our [Get Help](https://portal.osg-htc.org/documentation/support_and_training/support/getting-help-from-RCFs/) page.
+This information, and more, is provided in our [Get Help](https://chtc.cs.wisc.edu/uw-research-computing/get-help.html) page.